hashicorp/packer/website/source/docs/extend/developing-plugins.html.markdown

 plugin itself.

-And, thanks to Go's [interfaces](http://golang.org/doc/effective_go.html#interfaces_and_types), it doesn't even look like inter-process communication is occuring.
+And, thanks to Go's [interfaces](http://golang.org/doc/effective_go.html#interfaces_and_types), it doesn't even look like inter-process communication is occurring.
 You just use the interfaces like normal, but in fact they're being executed in a remote process.
 Pretty cool.